Chances are you’ve been to Lake Norman if you’ve been on a weekend getaway near Charlotte NC. (Or very nearby without knowing it.)

 We checked out of our hotel in the morning to head to Davidson college area for coffee and breakfast.
-We were on a mission to get to viewing some art after we were caffeinated.
+We were on a mission to get to view some art after we were caffeinated.

 10:00-10:30am: Drive to Davidson College area

-We headed back to the Davidson college area, where were were for dinner at Kindred two nights before.
+We headed back to the Davidson college area, where we were for dinner at Kindred two nights before.
 We parked our car and walked over to Main Street for some java at Good Drip Coffee.
 (Next time we’re in town we want to check out Summit Coffee’s Outpost location on Davidson’s campus.)